YoannaLa/Boutique_crossFit/README.md

 * Messages(toasts) are used to confirm or inform about current actions.

-## Wireframes (home page, shop page, basket, lognin, signin profile)
+## Wireframes (home page, shop page, basket, login, signin profile)

 ![](images/navigation.png)